Dorot Foundation

 • Invitation-only process: You cannot submit an unsolicited application.
 Focus on building visibility within Jewish social justice networks and connecting with current grantees rather than preparing applications.

-• Unrestricted, multi-year support is the norm: The foundation prioritizes general operating support over project grants.
-When invited, emphasize your organization's overall mission, theory of change, and capacity rather than designing special projects.
+• Unrestricted, multi-year support is the norm: The foundation prioritises general operating support over project grants.
+When invited, emphasise your organisation's overall mission, theory of change, and capacity rather than designing special projects.

-• Systems change is essential: If your organization primarily provides direct services without advocacy, organizing, or policy components connected to systemic change, you are unlikely to be a fit for this foundation.
+• Systems change is essential: If your organisation primarily provides direct services without advocacy, organising, or policy components connected to systemic change, you are unlikely to be a fit for this foundation.

-• Center affected communities: The foundation explicitly prioritizes work led by or meaningfully shaped by those most impacted by injustice.
+• Centre affected communities: The foundation explicitly prioritises work led by or meaningfully shaped by those most impacted by injustice.
 Be prepared to demonstrate authentic community leadership.

 • Long-term partnerships valued: With 60+ grantees receiving ongoing support and emphasis on multi-year grants, the foundation clearly values sustained relationships.
 If invited, understand you may be beginning a multi-year partnership.

-• Alignment with Jewish values: While not limited to Jewish organizations, the foundation's work is deeply rooted in Jewish commitment to social justice.
-Organizations should demonstrate respect for and understanding of these values.
+• Alignment with Jewish values: While not limited to Jewish organisations, the foundation's work is deeply rooted in Jewish commitment to social justice.
+Organisations should demonstrate respect for and understanding of these values.

 References